GELLIFY/acme-app/README.md

 ## TODO

-- [ ] update create form with safe action
+- [x] update create form with safe action
-- [ ] install server-only and move fetch there
+- [x] install server-only and move fetch there
-- [ ] example of caching and revalidation
+- [x] example of caching and revalidation
+- [ ] remove ws-proxy